Finding a community work placement with Tús

 Fact checked by experts and reviewed by young people.

 If you have been unemployed for at least one year and are seeking new opportunities in your community, you might be interested in Tús.

 What is Tús?

 Tús is a community work placement scheme that offers short-term opportunities for unemployed people.
 The work placements are usually 19.5 hours per week and last for 12 months.

-- If you’ve been unemployed for at least 12 months and signing on a full-time basis and;
+- You have been unemployed for at least 12 months and signing on a full-time basis

-- Have been receiving a jobseeker’s payment (Jobseeker’s Allowance or Jobseeker’s Benefit) for at least 12 months and;
+- You have been receiving a jobseeker’s payment (Jobseeker’s Allowance or Jobseeker’s Benefit) for at least 12 months

 - Environmental sciences (e.g. conservation, maintenance of national walkways)

 - Caring service (e.g. childcare, care of older people)

 - General community services (e.g. newsletters or information provision for communities)